suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 <br/>

-### Caching System
+### Offline Sync System

-Included with version 1.4.0+ of the SDK is a caching system built in to the Core Data Integration to allow for local fetching of objects which have previously been fetched from the server.
-See the [SMCoreDataStore Class Reference](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMCoreDataStore.html) for details on how to turn on the cache, set the cache policy, manually purge the cache, etc.
+Included with version 2.0.0+ of the SDK is a sync system built in to the Core Data Integration to allow for local saving and fetching of objects when a device is offline.
+When back online, modified data will be synced with the server.
+Many settings are available to the developer around cache and merge policies, conflict resolution, etc.  See the [Offline Sync Guide](https://developer.stackmob.com/ios-sdk/offline-sync-guide) for all information.

 <br/>